noureddin/recite/README.md

     2. typing-only Imlaai script.

 2. Opt-in audio recitation after completing every ayah, in either mode.
+(It can optionally be made _before_ every ayah, which is called the "teacher mode".)

 3. Night mode, in addition to the default light mode.